nmfs-opensci/quarto_titlepages/README.md

 This template makes a custom title page.
 It only works with `scrbook` and `srcartcl` document classes at the moment.
 Some of the title pages are inspired from [Latex Templates](http://www.latextemplates.com/cat/title-pages#google_vignette).

+## How to use

+1. Clone the repo (or grab all the files)
+2. Open one of two files and render
+  * start with `article.qmd` for a single qmd document.
+Open it in RStudio and click Render.
+  * NOT DONE YET: start with `_quarto.yml` for a Quarto project

 ## How it works

 -   Defines titlepage (scrartcl) or frontmatter (scrbook) via a pandoc template in `partials/<name>/before-body.tex`.